-Many of our results are probabilistic, and our algorithms include tuning parameters that can be used to adjust the probability of success.
-For example, the algorithm that implements a given register machine program is designed to run for n^k instructions for some k, and the probability of failure for each instruction must be bounded by a suitable inverse polynomial in n.
-We say that a statement holds with high probability if for any constant c there is a setting of the tuning parameters that cause the statement to hold with probability at least $1 - n^{-c}$.
-The cost of achieving a larger value of c is a constant factor slowdown in the number of interactions (or time) used by the algorithms.
+Many of our results are probabilistic, and our algorithms include timing parameters that can be used to adjust the probability of success.
+We say that a statement holds with high probability if for any constant c there is a setting of the timing parameters that cause the statement to hold with probability at least $1 - n^{-c}$ .